Last Updated: February, 2021

 Unsolicited Commercial Email aka SPAM Policy

-If you contact me directly using any email address that I have either it be personal or professioanl, inclusive of my work email, with an Unsolicited Commercial Email you hereby agree that I can invoice you and /or your organization for US$100 for each email you send.
+If you contact me directly using any email address that I have either it be personal or professional, inclusive of my work email, with an Unsolicited Commercial Email you hereby agree that I can invoice you and /or your organization for an amount of my chosing for each email you send.
 This applies regardless of whether you provide an unsubscribe link.
 If you do not pay the invoice within 7 days then you give me permission to publish your email address as a honeypot email for other spammers.

 This site uses Google AdSense as part of the Last Week in Digital Media blog search function.
 Ads served are powered by Google and I may receive a commission/fee for any ads you click on.
 I do not control the content of advertisements and if there is a problem or concern, you should contact Google.